 Administered in the hospital or clinic after birth

-Beyfortus can be given in the hospital within 1 week after birth to help protect against RSV disease.3
+Beyfortus can be given in the hospital after birth and prior to discharge to help protect against RSV disease.4,5

-Although most of the time RSV will cause mild cold-like symptoms, we cannot predict which infants will develop RSV lower respiratory tract disease.4,5
+Although most of the time RSV will cause mild cold-like symptoms, we cannot predict which infants will develop RSV lower respiratory tract disease.6,7

-*Time to maximum concentration is 6 days in adults, and uptake half-life is 1.7 days in infants.1,6
+*Time to maximum concentration is 6 days in adults, and uptake half-life is 1.7 days in infants.1,8

 ACOG recommendations